 - New York, London, Paris and Geneva have traditionally been favored as the arbitrators' venue of choice, but Hong Kong and Singapore are quickly becoming popular alternatives.
 Don't expect newcomers to displace old favorites, commentators reckon the growth of Asian venues is thanks to a wider increase in international arbitration and a desire to emulate successful models found in the Europe and the USA.

 - Arbitral decisions have been increasingly challenged over the last ten years; while most of these failed to overturn initial rulings, the last five years have seen a few succeed.
-Recently the world's largest arbitral settlement between the shareholders of Yukos Oil and Russia was challenged and defeated in a court in the Netherlands.
-This decision has been appealed and it will be interesting to see the effects the ruling will have on the enforcement of international arbitration awards.
-ConocoPhillips has sued the Venezuelan government concerning asset dumps before the Delaware Uniform Fraudulent Transfer Act.
-So far the Venezuelan government has succeeded in the delaying of proceedings, the result of this case may have a key impact on the enforcement of arbitral rulings against states.
+Recently the world's largest arbitral settlement between the shareholders of Yukos Oil and Russia was challenged and defeated in a court in The Hague.
+This decision has been appealed by the former majority shareholders, who have abandoned their enforcement efforts in Belgium in order focus on preserving the arbitral award delivered by the original Hague ruling.

 - Jenner & Block's Anton Valukas tells us: “Arbitration has become as complex as civil litigation.
 It's not unusual for arbitrations to involve extensive discovery, motion practice and protracted resolutions.
 As a result, arbitration may not continue to be the alternative choice for resolving matters.”

-- Reacting to complaints that arbitration has become increasingly costly and slow, at the start of 2016 the International Chamber of Commerce (ICC) announced new time scale expectations for the submission of awards to try and combat the problem.
+- Reacting to complaints that arbitration has become increasingly costly and slow, at the start of 2016 the International Chamber of Commerce (ICC) announced new time scale expectations for the submission of awards.

 - Class arbitrations have been around in the USA for some time but thanks to some companies prohibiting customers from pursuing class arbitrations these actions are on the decline.
 Outside the USA it's a different story; although still infrequent, class arbitrations are increasingly springing up and commentators expect this to continue in the coming years.